mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * The journey use case section has been reorganized into two categories: [Business use cases](../building-journeys/journeys-uc.md) and [Technical use cases](../building-journeys/collections.md).
 * The **Entity Dataset** section has been updated with more details.
 [Read more](../data/datasets-query-examples.md#entity-dataset)
 * The opt-out management and consent policies sections have been reorganized.
 [Read more](../privacy/opt-out.md)
+* The section on advanced parameters in journey messages has been clarified and now specifies that email address override should only be used for specific use cases.
+Most of the time, the value defined as the primary address in the **Execution fields** is the one that should be used.
 * Added a note to the **Configure landing page subdomains** section to specify that capital letters are not allowed in landing page subdomains.
-[Read more](../configuration/lp-subdomains.md)
+[Read more](../landing-pages/lp-subdomains.md)

 ## September 2022 {#september-2022}